vicjones-dotcom/memory-game-js/README.md

 FUTURE ADDITIONS:

-1. Improve restart function.
-2. Timer could be added.
+1. Timer could be added.
-3. A start button and a restart button.
-4. A losing scenario and a pop-up message for that.
+2. A losing scenario and a pop-up message for that.